 Once the Court has appointed the Deputy, the Office of the Public Guardian is required to determine the necessary level of supervision.
 The Office of the Public Guardian will charge an annual supervision fee of £320.

 The Office of the Public Guardian supervises the Deputy appointed by the Court to ensure they are correctly carrying out their functions.
-The Deputy must submit an annual account in a mandatory form showing that they have accounted for the person’s money and property and acted in their best interests.
+The Deputy must submit a mandatory annual account showing that they have accounted for the person’s money and property and acted in their best interests.
 This requires sophisticated record-keeping with the formal supervision needed in a particular case set by the Office of the Public Guardian.

 As you can see, applying to the Court of Protection to become a Deputy is a costly and lengthy process.
 However, with the help and support from our Court of Protection specialists, we can help guide you and offer much-needed peace of mind.